Illustration: Franco Égalité

 The sound we hear

-All of the softer frequencies seen across the spectrum for the square wave are what we refer to as its harmonics, and they’re what allow us to hear a square wave and recognize it as something that sounds different from a sine wave—even though they’re playing the exact same note.
+All of the softer frequencies seen across the spectrum for the square wave are what we refer to as its ‘harmonics,’ and they’re what allow us to hear a square wave and recognize it as something that sounds different from a sine wave—even though they’re playing the exact same note.
 Harmonics exist to varying degrees for every tonal sound out there (besides sine waves), and this is why many people refer to the sine wave as ‘the simplest sound.’

-So what exactly are harmonics?
+What are harmonics?

-The exploration above brings us to the following point: whenever you hear a pitch, you’re almost never hearing just that pitch—rather, you’re hearing it plus a blend of a bunch of other higher and quieter pitches, which are known as the harmonics.
+The exploration above brings us to the following point: whenever you hear a pitch, you’re almost never hearing just that pitch.
+Rather, you’re hearing it plus a blend of a bunch of other higher and quieter pitches, which are known as the harmonics.

 Harmonics occur at integer multiples of the fundamental frequency, which is the loudest pitch that our ears ultimately perceive (in our previous square wave example, the fundamental frequency would be 293 Hz).

 So, for example, if we have a fundamental frequency of 100 Hz, the harmonics would exist at 200 Hz, 300 Hz, 400 Hz, 500 Hz, and so on (you might sometimes hear the term overtone be used interchangeably to refer to these).

 Regardless of whether you’re hearing a square wave, a piano, a violin, or any other sound, as long as the note being played is consistent, all of these will share the same fundamental frequency.
 As suggested earlier, what allows each instrument to distinguish its own unique sonic character, or timbre, is how loud or soft each of the harmonics are.